Is a PIE right for you?

 Trustee or beneficiary of a family trust

-A trust (excluding a unit trust or charitable trust) that invests in a PIE can potentially enjoy the same tax benefits as someone earning over $53,500 of taxable income if the PIE notifies a PIR of 28%.
+A trust (excluding a unit trust or charitable trust) that invests in a PIE can potentially enjoy similar tax benefits as someone earning over $53,500 of taxable income if the PIE notifies a PIR of 28%.

 A trust can either hold income from a PIE in the trust or pass the income to its beneficiaries.